SkipScaped/odoo-coffee-shop/README.md

 # Odoo 17 Coffee Shop Setup

-A clean, local-first Odoo 17 Community template for a small coffee shop business.
+A clean, local-first Odoo 17 template for a small coffee shop business.

 It includes:
 - Docker Compose setup for `odoo` and `postgres`